skip to content

 Department of Politics and International Studies (POLIS)

 The School has now brought the Fieldwork funding deadlines in line with the University's financial year, please note below the revised deadlines.
-The next round of applications will be for trips starting from August 2023, with an application deadline of 1 June.

 Application Form (New)